leapdao/docs/docs/tutorials/new-dapp/step-2-contract.md

 }
 ```

-For the sake of simplicity our contract will have a single method **roundResult**, which will process player answer and
+For the sake of simplicity our contract will have two methods:
-transfer funds according to it.
+- **roundResult** which will process player answer and transfer funds according to it
+- **cancelRound** will simply return balance of the contract back to house wallet
 ```solidity
 function roundResult(bytes32 _playerAnswer, bytes32 _roundId) public {
 	// Check that player is trying to unlock funds for correct answer